Victims of domestic abuse

 In some cases you might be able to appeal to the Tribunal anyway, and argue that your application is clearly a “human rights” application so that the Tribunal can deal with your case.
 In other cases, you might need to use the Judicial Review process to argue that you have made a human rights application.
 This is a complex area of law, and there are strict deadlines for applying to the courts, so you should seek legal advice if you can.

-If you are not eligible to use the DVILR route (for example, if your immigration status is tied to a partner who has limited leave to remain; or if your partner is not the person you were granted leave to remain with), then you might need to apply in a different category, or on the basis of your private or family life in the UK outside the Immigration Rules.
+If you are not eligible to use the Appendix VDA route (for example, if your immigration status is tied to a partner who has limited leave to remain; or if your partner is not the person you were last granted permission to stay with), then you might need to apply in a different category, or on the basis of your private or family life in the UK outside the Immigration Rules.

 You might be able to apply for leave to remain under the following categories of the Immigration Rules:

-• Private life, if you have lived in the UK for at least 20 years; or if you are aged 18 – 25 and you have lived in the UK for at least half your life; or if there would be “very significant obstacles” to your reintegration in your home country (paragraph 276ADE of the Immigration Rules)
+• Private life, if you have lived in the UK for at least 20 years; or if you are aged 18 – 25 and you have lived in the UK for at least half your life; or if there would be “very significant obstacles” to your reintegration in your home country (Appendix Private Life)

 • Long residence, if you have had leave to remain continuously in the UK for 10 years (paragraph 276A1 or 276B of the Immigration Rules)